Tree (abstract data type): Terminology

 A node is a structure which may contain data and connections to other nodes, sometimes called edges or links.
 Each node in a tree has zero or more child nodes, which are below it in the tree (by convention, trees are drawn with descendants going downwards).
 A node that has a child is called the child's parent node (or superior).
 All nodes have exactly one parent, except the topmost root node, which has none.
 A node might have many ancestor nodes, such as the parent's parent.
 Child nodes with the same parent are sibling nodes.
 Typically siblings have an order, with the first one conventionally drawn on the left.
 Some definitions allow a tree to have no nodes at all, in which case it is called empty.

 An internal node (also known as an inner node, inode for short, or branch node) is any node of a tree that has child nodes.
 Similarly, an external node (also known as an outer node, leaf node, or terminal node) is any node that does not have child nodes.

 The height of a node is the length of the longest downward path to a leaf from that node.
 The height of the root is the height of the tree.
 The depth of a node is the length of the path to its root (i.e., its root path).
-When using zero-based counting, the root node has depth zero, leaf nodes have height zero, and a tree with only a single node (hence both a root and leaf) has depth and height zero.
+Thus the root node has depth zero, leaf nodes have height zero, and a tree with only a single node (hence both a root and leaf) has depth and height zero.
 Conventionally, an empty tree (tree with no nodes, if such are allowed) has height −1.

 Each non-root node can be treated as the root node of its own subtree, which includes that node and all its descendants.